Advanced English Grammar Mistakes Even Fluent Speakers Still Make

 While reviewing the article, I identified several grammar issues.

-The sentence sounds correct, but fails logically.
-These errors:
+Because the sentence sounds correct, but fails logically.
+These errors

 • confuse readers